cosminturca/List_of_tasks/README.md

 # List of tasks - Technical Documentation

-A MERN-based task management web application with live deployment and technical documentation.
+A MERN-based task management web application developed as a university project for the Web Systems Development course.

 ## Application Screenshots